b-schd/Biomarker-Detection-Eisai/README.md

 4. Setup ieeg-matlab toolbox. (see portal-matlab-tools/IEEGTutorial.m).
 Once you set up your account, the login.bin needs to be in the matlab path.
 It may be easiest to place it in the ieeg-matlab folder.

 ## Run locally on matlab
 The function below uses relative paths to the other packages.
 Navigate to the Eisai folder within matlab and run the function below:
+1. Edit initialize_task.m to include relevant parameters, datasets, grouped channels, as well as
-1. run_pipeline('kaggle','RFKaggle','test',25,12,1,1,'append') (run kaggle algorithm, prefix layernames with 'test', set C parameter to 25, minimum duration of 12 seconds, run individually as well as global, and append to existing annotations if any)
+2. run_pipeline('kaggle','RFKaggle','test',25,12,1,1,'append') (run kaggle algorithm, prefix layernames with 'test', set C parameter to 25, minimum duration of 12 seconds, run individually as well as global, and append to existing annotations if any)

 ## Run on linux:
 Note, these scripts were tailored for a specific project in mind.
 To do: generalize
 1. Edit initialize_task.m to include relevant parameters, datasets, grouped channels, as well as
-2. run_main - run a "large seizure" detector
+2. Example: run a "large seizure" detector
 a. open ssh client (putty/cygwin/terminal)
 b. type: ssh username@borel.seas.upenn.edu, enter your password
 c. navigate to your Eisai folder